Antibiotics & Resistence

 There does exist a natural alternative: the cranberry.
 There are unique bioactive compounds found inside the cranberry that have been clinically proven to control bacteria effectively.
 These compounds are known as proanthocyanidins (PACs).

 However, contrary to popular belief, cranberries, cranberry juice, and most cranberry supplements don't have the amount required to be effective.

 How to Prevent a UTI without Using Antibiotics

 To help your body avoid developing UTIs without the use of antibiotics, try the following home remedies:

 - Stay hydrated.
 Drinking 6-8 glasses of water (or more) daily dilutes the urine and helps your system flush waste more efficiently, making it more difficult for bacteria to stick to the urinary tract and cause infection.

 - Take probiotics.
 Good bacteria, AKA probiotics, can help maintain urinary tract health and gut health if you do take an antibiotic.
 A probiotic called lactobacilli may make it more difficult for UTIs to develop by stopping harmful bacteria from latching onto urinary tract cells and lowering your urine pH, thereby creating conditions more hostile to bacteria.

 - Wipe from front to back.
 Since many UTIs develop when bacteria from the rectum travel to the urethra, be sure to wipe ‘front to back’ after urinating.
 You might also use separate pieces of toilet paper to wipe the vagina and anus.

 - Practice sexual hygiene.
 Sex, too, can lead to transfer of bacteria to the urinary tract.
 Good sexual hygiene can help reduce this.
 Most notably, this means urinating both before and immediately after sex.
 Drinking water after sexual activity may help as well by forcing you to pee one more time in the middle of the night.

 - Take Utiva.
 Utiva is doctor recommended and 100% natural.
-Equal in strength to 4 glasses of cranberry juice or 9 cranberry pills, each pill contains 36mg of cranberry PACs–the precise amount clinically proven to be effective.
+Equal in strength to approximately 9 cranberry pills, each pill contains 36mg of cranberry PACs–the precise amount clinically proven to be effective.
 With one a day, you can keep UTIs at bay!